Kyrylo Budanov: Russo-Ukrainian War

 In 2014, he took part in the war in Donbas, where he was wounded several times and reportedly participated in a number of classified special military operations.
 According to a 2024 report by The New York Times, Budanov was one of the members of the elite Unit 2245 of the Ukrainian Main Intelligence Directorate trained by CIA.
 The New York Times reports that Budanov gained a reputation for participating in bold operations behind enemy lines.
 In 2016, while still a lieutenant colonel, he reportedly led a special forces unit in an amphibious raid on Russian-occupied Crimea to plant explosives at an airfield.
 Budanov's unit was ambushed by a Russian commando unit after landing; the Ukrainian force killed several Russian soldiers before retreating to Ukrainian-controlled territory.
 According to The New York Times, Budanov was brought to the United States for treatment at the Walter Reed National Military Medical Center after being wounded in fighting in the Donbas.

 On 4 April 2019, Budanov's Chevrolet Evanda car was blown up by a Russian with documents in the name of "Alexei Lomaka", who planted a mine, but it detonated prematurely.
-The attacker and the sabotage group that were supposed to blow up Budanov were detained.
+The attacker and the sabotage group suspected of blowing up Budanov were detained.

 In 2020, he became deputy director of one of the departments of the Foreign Intelligence Service of Ukraine.